DMCApps/NavigationFragment/ReadMe.md

 - Add in ability to update the icon on the back button.
 - Need to protect against getFragmentAtIndex( < 0) by checking and returning null.
 - Expose the current stack size.
-- Change ActionBarManager to use the getSupportActionBar() method when setting the title.
-- Save the title in a variable and allow retrieval through getTitle()

 ###Future Implementation Notes
 - Passing a bundle in present and dismiss (add the bundle to the existing on under it's own key)